Donation Points FAQ

 How many Donation Points will I earn if I opt in?

-How many DP you receive each month will depend on factors that change from month to month, including how much money Nexus Mods donates in to the pool that month, how many mod authors have opted in to the system, how many unique downloads your file has had and how many unique downloads all the other mod authors have had.
+How many DP you receive each month will depend on factors that change from month to month, including how much money Nexus Mods donates into the pool that month, how many mod authors have opted in to the system and the allocation you have earned.

 When are Donation Points given to mod authors?